PAMunb/svfa-scala/README.md

 | Expected | Actual | TP | FP | Precision | Recall | F-score  |
 |:--------:|:------:|:--:|:--:|:---------:|:------:|:--------:|
 |   186    |   55   | 41 | 14 |   0.75    |  0.22  |   0.34   |

-We can see the details from each test using JSVFA in the next table.

-To have detailed information about each group of tests run, [see here.](taintbench-experiment-I.md),

 ##### Observation
 - From the 37 failing tests, 28 of them reported zero flows.